elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 - `JMS SEND to MyQueue`
 - `RabbitMQ RECEIVE from MyExchange`**

+Agents may deviate from this pattern, as long as they ensure a proper cardinality is maintained, that is- neither too low nor too high.
+For example, agents may choose to name all transactions/spans reading-from/sending-to temporary queues equally.
+On the other end, agents may choose to append a cardinality-increasing factor to the name, like the routing key in RabbitMQ.

 \* Java agent's instrumentation for Kafka does not follow this pattern at the moment.

 \** In RabbitMQ, queues are only relevant in the receiver side, so the exchange name is used instead.
 Agents may add an opt-in config to